 - loss of rank;

 - six months of Alcohol and Drug Abuse Prevention Team meetings; or

 - suspended pay.

 In some cases, your commanding officer in the Air Force might request the prosecutor with the State Attorney’s Office to drop the criminal charges being prosecuted in state court so that the military can impose Article 15 or nonjudicial penalties.

 Attorneys for a DUI involving an Air Force Airmen

-At the Sammis Law Firm in Tampa, FL, our DUI Attorneys understand the direct and indirect consequences that come with a first DUI arrest.
-The best protection against the most severe consequences to your military career is pursuing an aggressive defense.
+At Sammis Law Firm in Tampa, FL, our DUI Attorneys understand the direct and indirect consequences of a first DUI arrest.

-By fighting the administrative suspension of your driver’s license and by fighting the criminal case in court, you can protect your career.
-Many military members take the attitude that if they did the crime, they should do the time.
+You can protect your career by fighting the administrative suspension of your driver’s license and the criminal case in court.
+Many military members believe that if they did the crime, they should do the time.
 However, every person accused of a crime deserves an experienced criminal defense attorney fighting for the best possible result.

 Members of the military have even more to lose and should seek an attorney focused on criminal and DUI defense in the Tampa Bay area.
 Read more about the consequences for a pilot’s license after a DUI arrest.

 We represent members of the military after an arrest for any felony or misdemeanor being prosecuted in state court.
 Over the years, our attorneys have represented clients stationed at MacDill Air Force Base in Tampa, FL.

 Call us at 813-250-0500.

 Airmen Against Drunk Driving (AADD)

-The Air Force Airmen Against Drunk Driving (AADD) was established to address the number of airmen getting arrested for DUI.
+The Air Force Airmen Against Drunk Driving (AADD) was established to address the number of airmen arrested for DUI.
 AADD organizations can be found at several air force bases throughout the country.
-In the best few years, officials have discussed the possibility of bringing back the AADD at MacDill Air Force Base in Tampa, Florida.
+In the best few years, officials have discussed bringing back the AADD at MacDill Air Force Base in Tampa, Florida.